gt-scheduler/backend/README.md

 The API should be online and serving at `http://localhost:3030`

+#### Adding Airtable API integration

+To connect with Airtable, obtain a valid API key and base, and rename .env.example to .env, replacing the values within with your own.

 ### Linting / formatting

 To lint the project via ESLint, run: